Published on Brock University (http://www.brocku.ca)

 The program will cost approximately $3700.
 This includes airfare, accommodation, in-country transportation, some meals and sightseeing excursions.

 How to apply:

 The Brock Abroad (BA) application requires students to upload a statement of purpose (approx. 250-500 words) addressing why you are interested in the BA program, ideas about fundraising and what you hope to learn from the program.
-Your application and a $500 deposit (cheques payable to Brock University) are submitted to International Services & Programs Abroad.
-Applications are submitted on-line, and the deposit is submitted to International Services & Programs Abroad.
-To apply, please click here.
-Please note: applicants not selected for the program will have their deposit returned.
+Your application is submitted on-line; to apply, please click here.

 If you have any questions, please contact firstname.lastname@example.org